 NIA arrests two more persons in Jaipur Gold Smuggling case

-New Delhi, Oct 14: The National Investigation Agency has arrested two more accused persons in connection with the Jaipur Gold Smuggling Case.
+New Delhi, Oct 14: The National Investigation Agency (NIA) has arrested two more accused persons in connection with the Jaipur Gold Smuggling Case.

 The two persons arrested have been identified as Aizaz Khan and Chuna Ram.
 Both are residents of Nagaur District.